Manipulation Techniques

 How can I protect myself from manipulative people?

-To protect yourself from manipulative people, it is important to develop self-awareness, trust your instincts, and set clear boundaries.
+To protect yourself from manipulative people, developing self-awareness, trusting your instincts, and setting clear boundaries is important.
 Surround yourself with supportive individuals, seek counseling if needed, and educate yourself about manipulation techniques.

 Is manipulation always intentional?